inferno986return/quip-blow-your-friends-away-mirror/readme.txt

-QUIP is a simple single screen 4 player areana shootemup designed to be played with 4 joysticks plugged intp a raspberrypi.
+QUIP is a simple single screen 4 player areana shootemup designed to be played with 4 joysticks plugged into a raspberrypi.

 Its made using the gamecake framework which consists of a fat lua binary conaining many lowlevel C libraries and lua wrappers and modules some standard some custom see https://bitbucket.org/xixs/lua and https://bitbucket.org/xixs/bin for full source.